Healing Body and Soul

 St. Clare Health Mission

+In 1992 representatives of health care and social services organizations throughout the La Crosse Coulee Region began a collaborative effort to address healthcare access for the poor.
+After months of planning, a unique and innovative program began to emerge—a program of providing free care to those who would otherwise receive none.
 This program is St. Clare Health Mission, named for Clare of Assisi, a contemporary of St. Francis who renounced all of her possessions—even giving away her shoes—as she devoted her life to the care of the poor.
 The term “health mission” describes not only the program, but also the motivation that guides it.

 Though staffed entirely by volunteers—including physicians, nurses, social workers, laboratory personnel, pharmacists, and support personnel from Mayo-Franciscan Healthcare, Gundersen Health System, FSPA, and the community—costs of running the mission are high.
 Donations keep the center running, and we welcome contributions.
 Gifts may be directed to the mission at 916 Ferry Street, La Crosse, WI 54601-8808.
 For more information on gift-giving opportunities, please call 608-784-6449 or 608-791-4712.